 Scars form when the dermis (the deep, thick layer of skin) is damaged.
 The body forms new collagen fibers to mend the damage, resulting in a scar.
 The new scar tissue will have a different texture and quality than the surrounding tissue.
 Scars form after a wound is completely healed.
 There are different kinds of scars.
 Most scars are flat and pale.
 However, in cases when the body produces too much collagen, scars can be raised.
 Raised scars are called hypertrophic scars or keloid scars.
 Both of these kinds of scars are more common in younger and dark-skinned people.
 Some scars can have a sunken or pitted appearance.
 This kind of scarring occurs when underlying structures supporting the skin (for example, fat or muscle) are lost.
 Some surgical scars have this appearance, as do some scars from acne.

 How can scars be treated?
+Can scars be removed?

 Although scars cannot be completely removed, their appearance can be improved.
 Methods for improving the appearance of scars include: